polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

   --rpc-port 9988
 ```

-In this example, the first `--port` setting specifies the port for the collator node and the second `--port` specifies the embedded relay chain node port.
-The first `--rpc-port` setting specifies the port you can use to connect to collator.
+In this example, the first `--port` setting specifies the port for the collator node, and the second `--port` specifies the embedded relay chain node port.
+The first `--rpc-port` setting specifies the port you can connect to collator.
 The second `--rpc-port` specifies the port for connecting to the embedded relay chain.

-## Obtain CoreTime
+## Obtain Coretime

-With your parachain collator operational, the next step is acquiring CoreTime.
+With your parachain collator operational, the next step is acquiring coretime.
 This is essential for ensuring your parachain's security through the relay chain.
 [Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime){target=\_blank} enhances Polkadot's resource management, offering developers greater economic adaptability.
-Once you have configured your parachain, you can to follow two paths:
+Once you have configured your parachain, you can follow two paths:

-- Bulk CoreTime is purchased via the `Broker` pallet, on the respective Coretime system parachain.
-You can purchase bulk coretime on [Coretime chain](TODO:update-path){target=\_blank} and assign the purchased core to the registered ParaID
+- Bulk coretime is purchased via the Broker pallet on the respective coretime system parachain.
+You can purchase bulk coretime on the [coretime chain](TODO:update-path){target=\_blank} and assign the purchased core to the registered `ParaID`
-- On-demand CoreTime is ordered via the `OnDemandAssignment` pallet, which is located on the respective relay chain
+- On-demand coretime is ordered via the `OnDemandAssignment` pallet, which is located on the respective relay chain

-For more information on Coretime, refer to the [Coretime documentation](TODO:update-path){target=\_blank}.
+For more information on coretime, refer to the [Coretime](TODO:update-path){target=\_blank} documentation.